apache/jena-site/content/documentation/query/javascript-functions.md

 ARQ supports (Jena v3.7.0 onwards) writing
 [custom SPARQL functions](https://www.w3.org/TR/sparql11-query/#extensionFunctions)
 in JavaScript.
-These functions can be used in FILTER and for calulatinfg values for BIND and AS in SELECT expressions.
+These functions can be used in FILTERs and for calculating values to assigb wiuth AS in BIND and SELECT expressions.

-For convenience, XSD datatypes for strings, numbers and booleans are comverted to the native JavaScript datatypes.
-RDFterm that do not fit easily into JavaScript datatypes are handled with a object class `NV`.
+XSD datatypes for strings, numbers and booleans are converted to the native JavaScript datatypes.
+RDFterms that do not fit easily into JavaScript datatypes are handled with a object class `NV`.

 ## Loading JavaScript functions